jhaverineil/website/README.md

 This is a description of my new website.
-Updates made on master on Github without using rebase this file is just a readme file.
+Updates made on master on Github without using rebase this file is just a new readme file.